Applying for Financial Aid

 - You will need to enter FSA ID to serve as your electronic signature for the FAFSA.
 If you are an undergraduate dependent student, your parent must also sign the FAFSA with their own PIN number.

 The COA includes both direct and indirect costs.
-Direct costs such as tuition and fees, on-campus room and board (determined by the school and based on the amount normally assessed for most residents) are set by the University.
+Direct costs are determined by the school and based on the amount normally assessed for most residents.
 The Student bill is made up of these Direct costs.
-Indirect costs, which are not set by the University include: books, supplies, personal expenses, transportation, and reasonable cost considerations for off-campus housing, utilities and food.
+Indirect costs are not set by the school and include costs that may vary from student to student.
 These costs are typically presented as:

 |Direct Costs||Indirect Costs|